Workspace¶

 executeis hostsh -c.

-How session and memory are stored¶
+How runtime data and memory are stored¶

 sessions.json— the agent’s session index (key = sessionId, value = summary + updatedAt).<sessionId>.log.jsonl— the never-compacted raw conversation log, append-only.session_search/session_historyquery it.